-Throughout the year ended June 30, 2024 to the best of the Board's knowledge the organisation has complied with the Code in all material aspects except for certain sections as mentioned and explained in the table below.
+Throughout the year ended June 30, 2025 to the best of the Board's knowledge the organisation has complied with the Code in all material aspects except for certain sections as mentioned and explained in the table below.

 Principle Section relating to Reasons for non-compliance 2 Organisations should have at least an Audit Committee and a Corporate Governance Committee Given that the Fund is a Collective Investment Scheme, this Principle is being complied with at the level of the Manager's holding and ultimate holding companies.
 2 Board Structure with a designated Chairperson, an appropriate combination of executive, non-executive and independent directors and having both genders.
 Given that the Fund is a Collective Investment Scheme with no employees, executive directors cannot be appointed.
-There is no designated Chairperson for the Fund and the Chairperson for board meetings is decided when the directors meet.
-Moreover, the board of the Manager, is fully compliant with this Principle.
+The board of the Manager, is fully compliant with this Principle.